100% Grass Fed Beef, Milk Fed Veal, and Quality Pork

 Veal is a commonly misunderstood and/or misrepresented product.
 Commercially any bovine that is slaughtered not later than it's first birthday is considered to be some sort of veal and is often sold as such, but this is far from the truth.
 There is only one real veal which can easily be recognized by its nearly white meat.
 This real veal is a young calf that has been fed nothing but it's mothers milk and is slaughtered before being weaned or transitioned to the normal grazing of vegetation.

-By nature a calf will begin to transition to vegetation by 8-weeks of age.
-To raise real veal beyond 8-weeks it will be necessary to confine the calf to an area where there is no vegetation and continue to feed it only it's mother's milk until such time as desired for slaughter.
+By nature a calf will begin to transition to vegetation by eight weeks of age.
+To raise real veal beyond eight weeks it will be necessary to confine the calf to an area where there is no vegetation and continue to feed it only it's mother's milk until such time as desired for slaughter.
 It will not be possible to raise a calf for an extended period on just it's mother's milk despite the fact that a calf will nurse from it's mother for as long as it's mother will permit which could be well beyond a year.
-We believe that to humanely raise veal, it must be slaughtered on or before 12-weeks.
+We believe that to humanely raise veal, it must be slaughtered on or before twelve weeks of age.
 We raise our young calves in a large corral where they can run and play with other calves of similar age while commercial veal is commonly raised in very confined containment systems.

 We do not grain feed any of our cattle nor their calves other than the occasional treat for training purposes and we use only pure grain products that contain no sweetners for those minute treats.
 We do not feed a calf that's going to be sold as real veal anything other than it's mothers milk.
 In the event that a calf needs medication for some extraordinary condition, that animal will not be offered for sale as any of the below described products.